JamesAnstey/esgwrapper/README.md

 ### Data request

-To retain only request datasets, based on a project's data request, use the `-dreq` option for dataset discovery:
+To retain only request datasets, based on a project's data request, include the `-dreq` option for dataset discovery:
 ```
 publish -d -dreq
 ```
 This makes use of an input file specifying the variables requested for each experiment, provided in `input/`.
 If setting up a new project and filtering by data request is desired, a file specifying its requested variables will need to be provided and the relevant functions in `tools.py` updated accordingly.

-Including the `-gs` option is advised, so that information about dataset size is returned.
+Note that information about dataset size and filenames is included in the produced `datasets.json` file.
 This is useful to find out what volume of data will be published, and potentially to check for large datasets that might cause publisher problems (see below).

 ### Stamp of Approval